tfranzel/drf-spectacular/README.rst

 This project has 3 goals:
     1. Extract as much schema information from DRF as possible.
     2. Provide flexibility to make the schema usable in the real world (not only toy examples).
-    3. Generate a schema that works well the most popular client generators.
+    3. Generate a schema that works well with the most popular client generators.

 The code is a heavily modified fork of the
 `DRF OpenAPI generator <https://github.com/encode/django-rest-framework/blob/master/rest_framework/schemas/openapi.py/>`_,